shawnkristek/shawnkristek/README.md

-<h1 align="center">Hi 👋, I'm Shawn Kristek a Full-Stack Python and JavaScript Engineer.</h1>
+<h2 align="center">Hi 👋, I'm Shawn Kristek a front-end focused software engineer that is currently working on improving a rapid, universal app development process.</h2>

+that jump starts small businesses with performant software in record time...

 - My portfolio and resume are hosted here: **[shawnkristek.com](https://www.shawnkristek.com)**